 (c) Provide the public with notice and an opportunity to comment on the proposed model remedy and the conditions under which it may be used at a site.
-The public comment period must be at least thirty days.
+The public comment period must be at least 30 days.

 (3) Soliciting proposals.
-When developing model remedies, Ecology will solicit and consider proposals from qualified persons.
+When developing model remedies, ecology will solicit and consider proposals from qualified persons.
 The proposals must, in addition to describing the model remedy, provide the information required under subsection (2)(a) and (b) of this section.

 (4) Selection.
 A model remedy may be selected as a cleanup action, or as a component of a cleanup action, at a site without conducting a feasibility study under WAC 173-340-351, provided that:

-(a) The site meets the conditions for using the model remedy identified by Ecology under subsection (2)(a) of this section; and
+(a) The site meets the conditions for using the model remedy identified by ecology under subsection (2)(a) of this section; and

-(b) For Ecology-conducted and Ecology-supervised remedial actions, Ecology provides or requires public notice of the proposed use of the model remedy in the draft cleanup action plan under WAC 173-340-380.
+(b) For ecology-conducted and ecology-supervised remedial actions, ecology provides or requires public notice of the proposed use of the model remedy in the draft cleanup action plan under WAC 173-340-380.

 Part 4 – Site Cleanup and Monitoring

-WAC 173-340-400 Implementation of the cleanup action.
+WAC 173-340-400 Cleanup action implementation.

 (1) Purpose.
 Unless otherwise directed by the department, cleanup actions shall comply with this section except for emergencies or interim actions.
 The purpose of this section is to ensure that the cleanup action is designed, constructed, and operated in a manner that is consistent with: